Helium-Labs/gradian-arcminter/README.md

 # Arcminter

-Arcminter is a utility for creating and configuring ARC 3, 19, and 69 compliant digital assets stored on Algorand, with support for a wide range of media types.
-Multiple signing and IPFS pinning options are available.
+A library for minting and configuring ARC-3, ARC-19, and ARC-69 compliant Algorand Standard Assets (ASA) NFTs.

+## Features

+- Mint and configure ARC-3, ARC-19, and ARC-69 compliant Algorand Standard Assets (ASA) NFTs.
+- Supports the Pinata IPFS pinning service and can be easily extended to include other pinning services.
+- Authenticate transactions using WalletConnect or X25519 keys.

 ## Installation